awsdocs/amazon-efs-user-guide/doc_source/walkthrough-file-sync-onpremise.md

 ## Step 1: Create a Sync Agent<a name="create-sync-agent-op"></a>

 To create a sync agent, you download a virtual machine \(VM\) image and deploy it into your on\-premises environment so that it can mount your source file system\.
-Once deployed, you activate the agent to securely associate it with your AWS account\.
+Once deployed, you activate the agent to securely associate it with your AWS account\.<a name="syncagent-onpremise"></a>

 **To create a sync agent for on\-premises data**